ovats/scala-specific-design-patterns/README.md

 Interface Syntax

-We can alternatively use extension methods to extend exiting types with interface methods².
+We can alternatively use extension methods to extend exiting types with interface methods.
 Cats refers to this as “syntax” for the type class:

 ```scala
 object JsonSyntax {